Learning to Repair Lean Proofs from Compiler Feedback: Methodology

 \paragraph{Line Mutation Errors}

-To produce a line mutation error, we begin with the corrected proof and at random replace one of its proof lines (a line occurring after the main \texttt{by}) with \texttt{REDACTED}, preserving its original indentation.
-This redacted proof is then passed to DeepSeek-V3-0324 \cite{deepseekai2025deepseekv3} with instructions to provide the redacted line that will cause the code to compile.
-By instructing the model to produce accurate code, but using a model that lacks the ability to consistently do so, we hope to produce realistic errors, similar to those that would be produced by a more powerful model attempting the entire proof.
+To produce a line mutation error, we begin with the corrected proof and at random replace one proof line (after the main \texttt{by}) with \texttt{REDACTED}, preserving indentation.
+This redacted proof is passed to DeepSeek-V3-0324 \cite{deepseekai2025deepseekv3} with instructions to provide the redacted line.
+The model-generated completion is reinserted and compiled with Lean; only mutated proofs that fail to compile are retained and duplicates are removed.

-Each proof is processed independently, and a single line is selected uniformly at random from the proof body for redaction.
-The resulting model-generated completion is reinserted into the proof and compiled with Lean.
-As with other mutation types, only mutated proofs that fail to compile are retained, and duplicate failures are removed.
-This procedure yields a diverse set of realistic near-miss errors that reflect plausible but incorrect model completions.

 \paragraph{Multi-Line Mutation Errors}